Low BMI Life Insurance Cover For Underweight People

 BMI is considered normal if it’s between 18.5 and 25.
 Anything under 18 is considered underweight.
 Meanwhile, a BMI between 25 and 30 is considered overweight, and anything over 30 is considered obese.

-This range was built upon the actuarial tables used by groups like life and health insurance providers, so those using it come full circle.
+This range was built on the actuarial tables used by groups such as life and health insurance providers, so those using it come full circle.
 The further from the normal BMI range, the greater the risk of adverse health impacts.

 For example, all of these have been correlated with a high BMI: